dimid/prometheus-ecs-discovery/README.md

   discovery information to (default "ecs_file_sd.yml")
 * -config.role-arn (string): ARN of the role to assume when scraping the AWS API (optional)
+* -config.default-labels (string): list of default labels (default: all possible labels from list below in format "label1,label2,...,labelN") (optional)
 * -config.server-name-label (string): Docker label to define the server name (default "PROMETHEUS_EXPORTER_SERVER_NAME")
 * -config.job-name-label (string): Docker label to define the job name